 Manually start the batch later: The migration batch is created but not started.
 The status of the batch is set to Created.
 To start a migration batch, select it on the migration dashboard and then choose Start.

 Choose new to create the migration batch.

 The new migration batch is displayed on the migration dashboard.

 Start the staged migration batch

-If you created a migration batch and configured it to be manually started, you can start it by using the Exchange Admin center.
+In Classic Exchange admin center, if you created a migration batch and configured it to be manually started, you can start it by using the Exchange Admin center.